 The main drawback is that the paid plans start at $6 per month per user, and you need to have at least 150 users to get started, making it a costly platform to access the necessary tools to reach and train your teams.

 Inquisiq LMS has combined modern online learning technology with traditional training methods.
-It offers an eLearning ecosystem with collaboration and allows you to board new users and effectively monitor their progress in the LMS.
+It offers an eLearning ecosystem with collaboration and allows you to board new users and effectively monitor their progress in the training software.

 The LMS also has a powerful observational assessment function to monitor student performance while doing their job.
 You also get unique features like a customizable dashboard, real-time notifications, automated tasks, and e-commerce tools.
 The drawback of Inquisiq is its limited features.
 While the LMS was created primarily for tracking capabilities, other LMS include more intricate tracking options along with a plethora of other tools built right in, like authoring learning content, gamification, built-in templates, and even libraries full of ready-made courseware.

 iSpring Learn is an employee training tool that allows users to access online learning materials for any device and also in offline mode.
 It also offers detailed tracking of employee learning progress.

 In addition, iSpring offers unlimited storage space, allowing companies to upload as much learning content as they want.
 You can also create stories with quotes, illustrations, videos, and interactions without any technical knowledge.